When a town turned off all its lights, the Milky Way reemerged

 “We want to help bringing the ancient light of the stars back to the people,” explains Roosegaarde.
 “COVID-19 is making us more and more isolated.
 Collectively stargazing creates a much needed sense of connection, wonder and belonging.”

 The event happened in November, in the Dutch city of Franeker.
-Roosengaarde had been inspired one night driving down a road, appreciating the glowing spectacle of lights, only to realize that the greater spectacle of the night sky was now invisible.
+Roosegaarde had been inspired one night driving down a road, appreciating the glowing spectacle of lights, only to realize that the greater spectacle of the night sky was now invisible.
 After coming up with the idea to turn a city dark, he had to figure out which city would be right for the pitch.

-“This was the easy part,” Roosengaarde says.
+“This was the easy part,” Roosegaarde says.
 As he already knew, the city of Franeker holds the world’s oldest working planetarium in the world, and a local fountain is dedicated to Franeker-born astronomer Jan Hendrik Oort.
 “Therefore it was the first city that I thought of.
 I drove down there to meet [the mayor], and she immediately said yes.”

 But even in a town of just 12,000 people, arranging the event was no small matter.
 “Lights out, stars on.
 The concept is as simple as that,” says Roosegaarde.
 “However, turning off all non-essential lights in a city isn’t done in one simple switch.
 There is a lot to coordinate, and of course it was very important to not jeopardize safety.
 Everyone in the city center had to cooperate: from local authorities to shopkeepers and residents.
 That requires quite some [work], but it’s also what makes it such a connecting project.”